arjun21k/arjun21k.github.io/_pages/about.md

 <link rel="stylesheet" type="text/css" media="all" href="assets/css/about_page.css" />

 Hello!
 I'm Arjun, a second year Ph.D. student in the Computer Science department at University of California, Merced.
-My advisor is [Xiaoyi Lu](https://sites.ucmerced.edu/luxi){:target="_blank"} and my research interests include Virtualization, Cloud Computing, and Storage.
+My advisor is [Prof. Xiaoyi Lu](https://sites.ucmerced.edu/luxi){:target="_blank"} and my research interests include Virtualization, Cloud Computing, and Storage.
 Previously (2019-2020), I was a Ph.D. student at the Ohio State University (OSU).
 The current projects that I am part of are on storage disaggregation and persistent memory.

 # News